PoonamChaudhary272/Taskflow/README.md

 TaskFlow is a **full-stack task management application** built using **Java Spring Boot (Backend)** and **HTML, CSS, JavaScript (Frontend)**.
 It allows users to create, view, complete, and delete daily tasks with a clean UI and RESTful API integration.

-This project demonstrates **real-world full-stack development concepts**, proper project structure, and GitHub best practices.
+This project demonstrates **real-world full-stack development concepts**, proper project structure.

 ---